maxchendt/gromit-mpx/README.md

-I modify a bit to fit Thinkpad that do not have a Pause Key (for example, Yoga 12, X230, X1 Yoga etc.)
+I modify a bit to fit Thinkpad that do not have an individual Pause Key (for example, Yoga 12, X230, X1 Yoga etc.)

 1. exit painting when clear screen (master branch do not exit painting mode when clear screen)